isoverse/isoorbi/tests/testthat/_snaps/conditions-general.md

       "    \033[33m!\033[39m in \033[1mmy_f()\033[22m: long trouble!
 This sentences is easily longer than a single"

-                                   "line in standard line width and therefore needs a sensible linebreak somewhere"
+                                         "    line in standard line width and therefore needs a sensible linebreak"

-                                                                                                   "along the way."
+                                                                                     "    somewhere along the way."

                          "    \033[31m✖\033[39m in \033[1minternal_func()\033[22m: oh no internal {{value}} error!"